Parshu2496/practice-demo/README.md

 # practice-demo
-This is my trail project
+This is my first git repository